Within the Ruins: History

-On July 8, the band released the fourth studio album entitled Phenomena, which reached #72 on the Billboard 200.
+On July 8, the band released their fourth studio album entitled Phenomena, which reached #72 on the Billboard 200.

 On February 15, 2015, while traveling through Pennsylvania in support of Suicide Silence on "The Stronger Than Faith", the band were involved in a serious bus accident.
 Extreme winter conditions resulted in the band's van and trailer flipping several times on the interstate.
 None of the band members were injured, however their gear was completely destroyed.

 Speaking on the incident, Joe Cocchi stated:

 "We rolled about three times from what I can remember and landed on the median.
 Our van and trailer are totaled.
 All I can say is that we're happy to be alive.
 I don't know how, but none of us were injured.
 We're on the road touring because this is all we know and love, and we want to continue.
 Help us get back on our feet by picking up a shirt.
 Thank you all for the continued support."

 The band created a GoFundMe page in order to help pay for the damages to their equipment.

 On November 21, 2016, Within the Ruins announced their fifth studio album, Halfway Human, and debuted a single, "Death of the Rockstar".
 On March 3, 2017, the band released Halfway Human.
 The album debuted at number 191 on the Billboard 200, selling 4,025 copies in its first week.

 On February 24, 2018, it was announced vocalist Tim Goergen would be leaving the band following his final performance with the band at the 2018 New England Metal and Hardcore Festival on April 21.
 His replacement would be Steve Tinnon.
 On July 27, the band released two new singles, their first with Tinnon, "Resurgence" and "World Undone".

 On September 24, 2020, the band announced that their sixth studio album, Black Heart, would be released on November 27.